JavierTovar19/Uart-_FPGA/Chapter-3:-NOT-Gate.-Inv.md

 ![Imagen 4](https://raw.githubusercontent.com/Obijuan/open-fpga-verilog-tutorial/master/tutorial/ICESTICK/T03-inv/images/inv-5.png)

 We can see that, in the first 5 time units, din and dout have the X value (red).
-It means that it's value is undefined.
+This means that its value is undefined.
 That happens because we didn't initialize din with any value until the 5th time unit.
 Before that, it had an undetermined value (X) and therefore the output is undetermined too.
 After the 5th time unit, din is 0, and hence dout is 1.

 ## Proposed exercises
 * Make a component that has 2 inverters, and consequently, 2 inputs, and 2 outputs.
 Their outputs must be connected to 2 different LEDs.

-## Conclusions
-TODO